fierceredpanda/sqoop-examples/README.md

 ##### append

-The append pull creates a Sqoop job that pulls from the `log_records` table based off of the id.
-Create the table by running the `sqoop/incremental-pull/append.sql`' file.
-Use the `sqoop/incremental-pull/append.sh` script to run the job.
+The append import creates a Sqoop job that imports from the `log_records` table based off of the id.
+Create the table by running the `sqoop/incremental-import/append.sql`' file.
+Use the `sqoop/incremental-import/append.sh` script to run the job.

 Additional executions of the job can be executed with `sqoop job --exec append-job`.
 The job can be removed with `sqoop job --delete append-job`.